maslick/formuljar/README.md

 Here we can use **reCaptcha** to process only the requests produced by a human.

 ### :two: You may need to process requests asynchronously :ping_pong: and respond immediately! :running:
-You don't want your user to wait!
+You don't want your users to wait!
 Integration with 3rd party services such as Telegram, Spreadsheets, etc. may take some time, so you need to decouple the web request and business logic by using a message queue (e.g. AWS SQS).

 ### :three: Your solution should be cheap! :euro: :moneybag: :money_with_wings: